ekondrashev/java-dead-links/README.md

 # Step 4

-Basing on PR from previous step, rework the code, introducing `com.deadlinks.HTTP.Default` (and com.deadlinks.HTTP transport layer internal `com.deadlinks.HTTP.Response.Default`) implementation that `Links.HTML` should expect as second argument.
+Basing on PR from previous step, rework the code, introducing `HTTP.Default` (and HTTP transport layer internal `HTTP.Response.Default`) implementation that `Links.HTML` should expect as second argument.
 Try moving existing code related to the transport aspects to that implementation.
 The test should still be green.